datawithgladys/ga_projects/README.md

 # General Assembly Projects
 ## By Gladys Pao
 This repository includes all projects that I have worked on during my Data Science Immersive Course at General Assembly.
-Each project folder contains a separate README.md, which serves as a primer for how I approached the project and its subsequent outcomes.
+Each project folder contains a separate README.md, which serves as a primer for how I approached each project.

 ## List of Projects